wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Relation Name: ice-server

-Description: For the WHIP protocol, conveys the STUN and TURN servers that can be used by an ICE Agent to establish a connection with a peer.
+Description: Conveys the STUN and TURN servers that can be used by an ICE Agent to establish a connection with a peer.

 Reference: TBD